Girls Aloud: Musical style

 Girls Aloud worked closely with Brian Higgins and his songwriting and production team Xenomania throughout their career.
 Xenomania produced all of Girls Aloud's albums and singles, excluding nine songs from their debut album, Sound of the Underground, the charity single "Walk This Way" and two songs from Ten.
 Of Higgins and Xenomania, Girls Aloud's former manager Louis Walsh says, "He just makes great songs for radio.
 They just jump out at you and stay in your brain."
 In a review of the group's debut single "Sound of the Underground", The Guardians Alexis Petridis exclaimed it "proved a first: it was a reality pop record that didn't make you want to do physical harm to everyone involved in its manufacture."
 In response to Girls Aloud's debut album, Jacqueline Hodges of BBC Music said that "Higgins injects an element of instant-catchy-cool to the songs without going overboard in trying to shape uber-chic dance floor hits."

 Petridis of The Guardian described What Will the Neighbours Say? as "a great album: funny, clever, immediate, richly inventive."
 He later wrote that Chemistry is "a record that dispenses with the tiresome business of verses and instead opts for songs apparently constructed by stitching eight different choruses together."
 Talia Kraines of BBC Music exclaimed that Girls Aloud "have resuscitated [pop music's] corpse by wedding chart-friendly melodies to experimental avant-garde sounds".
 "Biology" was described as "about as far from tired formula as you can possibly get.
 It sounds like three separate melodies condensed into one."
 Popjustice referred to the song as "pop music which redefines the supposed boundaries of pop music."
 In a review for 2007's "Sexy!
 No No No...", Nick Levine of Digital Spy complimented Xenomania's work on the song: sacrificing "conventional song structure in the name of keeping [...] hooks coming thick and fast – and quite right too."

+Despite being most generally associated with the pop genre Girls Aloud have experimented with other genres.
+In particular rock music with singles like "Sound of the Underground", "Graffiti My Soul", "Wake Me Up" and "Sexy!
+No No No...".